rvhuang/linq-to-astar/README.md

 // The algorithm starts finding the solution while reporting the progress. var array = solution.ToArray();
 ```

+The Open List Analysis of [Pathfinding Laboratory](https://pathfinding-lab.codedwith.fun/) largely relies on this feature.

 ## Supported LINQ Clauses and Operations